Threat Modeling Process

 The following sections examine these steps in depth and provide examples of the resulting threat model in a structured format.

-The goal of this step is to gain an understanding of the application and how it interacts with external entities.
+This version frames the work as aimed at helping those not involved with the application’s development gain an understanding of the application and how it interacts with external entities.
 This goal is achieved by information gathering and documentation.
 The information gathering process is carried out using a clearly defined structure, which ensures the correct information is collected.

-Threat Model Information
+(Sample) Threat Model Information

 1. Application Name: The name of the application examined.